Christian demonology: Origins

-According to the Book of Enoch (which is currently only canonical in the Eritrean and Ethiopian Orthodox Churches but was referred to by the early Church fathers), the disembodied spirits of the Nephilim are demons.
+According to the Book of Enoch (which is currently only canonical in the Eritrean and Ethiopian Orthodox Churches but was referred to by the early Church Fathers), the disembodied spirits of the Nephilim are demons.
 Enoch explains:

 Number

-In 1467, Alfonso de Spina asserted that the number of demons was 133,316,666.
-This idea that one third of the angels turned into demons seems to be due to an exegesis of the Book of Revelation 12:3–9.
+In 1467, Alonso de Espina asserted that the number of demons was 133,316,666.
+This idea that one third of the angels turned into demons seems to be due to an eisegesis of the Book of Revelation 12:3–9.

 Johann Weyer, in his Pseudomonarchia Daemonum (1583), after a complicated system of hierarchies and calculations, estimated the number of demons as 4,439,622, divided into 666 legions, each legion composed of 6,666 demons, and all of them ruled by 66 hellish dukes, princes, kings, etc. The Lesser Key of Solomon (17th century) copied the division into legions from Pseudomonarchia Daemonum but added more demons, and so more legions.
 It is suggestive that both Spina and Weyer used 666 and other numbers composed by more than one 6 to calculate the number of demons (133,316,666 demons, 666 legions, 6,666 demons in each legion, 66 rulers).

 Therefore, the demonic number was 666.

 Gregory of Nyssa, in the 4th century, believed in the existence of male and female demons and supported the idea that demons procreated with other demons and with human women.
 Other scholars supported the idea that they could not procreate and that the number of demons was constant.

 Characteristics

-In Christian tradition, demons are fallen angels and have the same characteristics as their good angel counterparts: spirituality, immutability and immortality.
+In Christian tradition, demons are fallen angels.
 Demons are not omniscient, but each one has a specific knowledge (sometimes on more than one subject).
 Their power is limited to that which God allows, so they are not omnipotent.
 No reference has been made about omnipresence, so it is unclear if they can be in different places at the same time, but according to the tradition of the medieval witches' Sabbath, two conclusions can be reached: either the Devil can be in different places at the same time, or he sends an emissary in his name.

 Christian demonology states that the mission of the demons is to induce humans to sin.
 Demons are also believed to try to tempt people into abandoning the faith, committing heresy or apostasy, remaining or turning into Pagans, or venerating idols (the Christian term for cult images).
 It is also believed that demons torment people during their life or through demonic possession or simply by showing themselves before persons to frighten them or by provoking visions that could induce people to sin or to be afraid.

 In the Gospel of Luke, it is stated that demons walk "arid places", and finding no rest return to their previous home.

 Appearance

-Demons can take any desired appearance, even that of an "angel of light".
+Demons and angels in general can take any desired appearance, even that of an "angel of light".